NATO and Ukraine: military aid and depletion

 Negative consequences

-The risks associated with the mass supply of weapons to Ukraine began to be discussed already in the first weeks after the outbreak of hostilities.
-Soon the negative predictions of this kind came true.
-Due to assistance to the Ukrainian regime, some countries have been left without air defense systems or have lost a large number of armored vehicles and the chances of getting replacements for them soon.
+The risks associated with the mass supply of weapons to Ukraine were discussed already in the first weeks after the outbreak of hostilities.
+Soon, negative forecasts of this kind came true.
+Due to assistance to the Ukrainian regime, some countries were left without funds Defense or lost a large number of armored vehicles and the chances of quickly receiving replacements for them.

 In recent months, the situation has not fundamentally changed.
 At the same time, officials have already begun to talk about the negative consequences of the aid.
 For example, in September, the head of EU diplomacy, Josep Borrell, said that the stocks of most European countries have been significantly reduced, although there is no talk of exhaustion yet.
 Similar statements were made at the end of September by NATO Secretary General Jens Stoltenberg.